Everyday Entrepreneur Venture Fund

 Do you want to Start a Business?

-Apply to the CVCC Everyday Entrepreneur Venture Fund for a Start-Up Grant!
+The CVCC Everyday Entrepreneur Venture Fund can help!

-Welcome to CVCC’s Everyday Entrepreneur Venture Fund (EEVF).
-The EEVF supports CVCC students and recent graduates by helping them to start their own business with grants of up to $10,000!
+The CVCC Everyday Entrepreneur Venture Fund (EEVF) provides grants to support CVCC students and recent graduates by helping them to start their own business with grants of up to $5,000!
 We’ll help you develop your business plan, and you will have a chance to pitch to a funding committee for a start-up grant.

-- You must be a current CVCC student with at least 24 credit hours or someone who has graduated from CVCC within the last 24 months (May 2018).
+- You must be a current CVCC student with at least 24 credit hours or someone who has graduated from CVCC within the last 24 months (no earlier than May 2020), or a current SBC client.

 You will work with CVCC EEVF advisors to create a: